valo/solid-funicular/docs/SPEC.md

 - Collateral value exceeds the upside cap.
 - Borrower’s economic upside is capped at `C * K_call`
-- No refi is attempted in this region, since borrower is already made whole economically.
+- No refi is attempted in this region, since borrower is already made whole economically and refi eligibility excludes `S_T > K_call`.

 Settlement transfers:

 - BTC equivalent of `C * K_call − R` to borrower (in BTC terms)
-- Remaining BTC value to lender
+- Remaining BTC value to lender so the lender can fund the call payout hedging cost

 (Exact transfer mechanics defined separately.)